Choose Your Help Topic Below

-The purpose of an EGR valve is to improve your vehicle’s economy and performance.
+The purpose of an Exhaust Gas Recirculation (EGR) Valve is to improve your vehicle’s economy and performance.

-Not only that, but it also cuts down on emissions because it allows exhaust gasses to flow back through the cylinders to get burned again.
+Not only that, but the Exhaust Gas Recirculation Valve also cuts down on emissions because it allows exhaust gases to flow back through the cylinders to get burned again.